 Discipline Pasadena Minimum HSP

 English Four credits to include:

 English I, II, III, IV

 The third credit may be substituted with AP English Language.

 The fourth credit may be selected from the following;

-AP English Literature or Dual Credit English 1301; 1302.

-Mathematics Three credits to include:
+Mathematics AP English Literature or Dual Credit English 1301; 1302.
+Three credits to include:

-Algebra I
+Watnematics Algebra I

 Geometry

-The third credit may be selected from the following:

-Math Models with Applications (must be taken prior to Algebra II)
+The third credit may be selected from the following: Math Models with Applications (must be taken prior to Algebra II)

-Algebra II Precalculus
+Algebra II

+Precalculus

 Science Three Credits to include:

-Science Biology Biology
+Biology Biology

 IPC OR Chemistry

 Third Science Credit Physics

 A third credit may be selected from

-Anatomy and Physiology Earth & Space Science

-Aquatic Science Environmental Systems
+Anatomy and Physiology Earth & Space Science Aquatic Science Environmental Systems

 Astronomy State-approved CTE courses

+State approved one courses

 Social Studies Two and one-half credits to include:

 World Geography or World History

 U. S. History

 U. S. Government (one-half credit)

 Economics One-half credit

 Languages Other than None

 English (LOTE)

-Physical Education One Credit Credit may be earned from any combination of the following one half to one
+Physical Education One Credit

-Credit may be earned from any combination of the following one-half to one credit courses
+Credit may be earned from any combination of the following one-half to one

-Foundations of Personal Fitness
+credit courses Foundations of Personal Fitness

 Adventure/Outdoor Education

 Aerobic Activities

 Team or Individual Sports

 In accordance with local district policy, credit for any of the courses listed

 above may be earned through participation in the following activities:

 Athletics (up to four credits)

 JROTC (one credit PE/ 3 credits JROTC)

-Approved private/commercial programs (up to four credits) Drill Team (up to one credit)
+Approved private/commercial programs (up to four credits)

+Drill Team (up to one credit)

 Marching Band (up to one credit)

 Cheerleading (up to one credit)

 Credit may not be earned for any TEKS-based course more than once.
 No more

-than four substitution credits may be earned.
+Health than four substitution credits may be earned.
+One-half credit

-Health One-half credit
+Health one namerous

 Speech One-half credit:

-Communications Applications or Professional Communications (CTE)
+Technology Applications Communications Applications or Professional Communications (CTE) One credit

 Technology Applications One credit

-Fine Arts One credit from any of the following:
+F A.4 - One and the form and of the fellowing.

-Requirement for students Art, Dance, Music, Theatre, or Principles & Elements of Floral Design
+Fine Arts One credit from any of the following: Art, Dance, Music, Theatre, or Principles & Elements of Floral Design

-entering ninth grades 2010-2011 (CTE)
+Requirement for students entering ninth grades 2010-2011 (CTE)

+Five credits

-Elective Courses Five credits
+Elective Courses

 Total Credits 22 credits

-0.0010